Are you sick of suffering from crippling anxiety when you’re looking at your charts price movement for something to trade?

 When you want to place an order, there are a few ‘on the spot’ calculations you need to do.
 Depending on how complicated you want get with your order, you may really need some tools to save you some of that number crunching.

-That’s why I designed my trade panel – to make trade placement simple and easy, and give us the extra options metatrader 4/5 don’t provide…
+That’s why my trade management panel was born – to make trade placement simple and easy, and give us the extra options metatrader 4/5 don’t provide…

 On a a basic level, the tool helps with converting a dollar risk figure, to a precisely calculated lot size (based off your entry and stop loss).